 It’s almost like there is so much shared heritage and culture in Scandinavia, that it is practically impossible not to be able to relate to one another.

-This has led me to deep-dive into the region’s unique history throughout my life, and I often find myself reading books and long articles about Vikings, medieval Scandinavian power struggles, or the Northern Wars.
+This has led me to deep-dive into the region’s unique culture and history throughout my life, and I often find myself reading books and long articles about Vikings, medieval Scandinavian power struggles, or the Northern Wars.

 I have taken most of the photos on this site myself unless otherwise stated, and tend to also post on Instagram from time to time.